Donate Now!

 What is a Rural Generalist?

-The formal definition of Rural Generalist Medicine is in the Cairns Consensus Statement below:
+The formal definition of Rural Generalist Medicine is in the Cairns Consensus Statement below.
+This definition was endorsed by NOSM in 2014.

 Rural Generalist Medicine is described as the provision of a broad scope of medical care by a doctor in the rural context that encompasses the following: